89P13-24/Multi-modal-Data-Analysis/README.md

 - Uses the **Open-Meteo API** to fetch **historical weather data**.
 - Demonstrates various **time-series visualization techniques**.

+### 🇮🇳 Analyzing_India_with_Data.ipynb
+- This notebook focuses on Air Quality analysis in India.
+T
+- he data is extracted from a government website and used for in-depth analysis
 ---

 ## 🎵 Analyzing Flags & Anthems